Q: What are the NIH Public Access Policy requirements?

 Q: What publications are affected?

-A: As of summer 2013, peer-reviewed papers resulting from Developmental, International Pilot, and Visiting Researchers grants are affected, as well as papers resulting from administrative supplements.
-Effective dates are March 2011 – January 2014; i.e., the period to be covered by our next CFAR progress report.
+A: Peer-reviewed papers resulting from Developmental, International Pilot, and Visiting Researchers grants are affected, as well as papers resulting from administrative supplements.
 Eventually the policy may affect other Core sections of progress reports and competing renewals, for publications going back to April 2008.

 Q: What are the consequences of noncompliance?